jlafer/studio-rpt/README.md

 Note: When multiple `where` clauses are specified their evaluation results are combined with an implied logical-or operation.
 When multiple conditions are included within a single `where` clause, their evaluation results are combined with an implied logical-and operation.

 ## Variable Data
-When specifying source data in the config file for the purpose of creating custom fields, widget and step variables are available for use in the `filters` clause and `select` properties.
+When specifying source data in the config file for the purpose of creating custom fields, "trigger", "step", "widget" and "flow" variables are available for use in the `where` and `select` properties.

+The trigger properties are those added to the flow context during triggering of the flow and visible in the Studio log.
+These are prefixed to create names like `trigger.from` and `trigger.to`.

-The step properties are listed above and are named like `step.name` or `step.idx`.
+The step properties are those listed in the description of the detail step records above and are prefixed to create names like `step.stepClass`, `step.name` and `step.idx`.

 The widget variables have no prefix and are listed below, under the heading of the Studio widget types for which they are populated.

-In addition there are a large number of flow variables that can be used, including the network property variables provided by Studio in the `Trigger` widget.
-These are also available as widget variables for some other widget types, including `Say/Play`.
+The flow variables are prefixed with `flow.` and represent variables set with the `Set Variables` widget.
+Your Flow may change their value during the course of an execution; if you need the variable value at a certain point in the execution, use the `where` clause to specify the widget or execution step and select the value at that point.

 The `studiorpt list --type step` command can be useful for reviewing the variables that are available at each step of an execution.
+You can also examine the Studio log for particular executions to see the data that are available.

 ## Widget-specific Variable Data
 Below is a list of the widget variables that are present with widgets of the various types.
-[NOTE: this list is not comprehensive!]
+[NOTE: this list is not yet comprehensive!]

 ### Gather Input on Call
 - msg - will contain one of: "Gather End"